 Tigers agree to terms with top overall draft pick

-DETROIT (AP) Casey Mize has agreed to a pro contract, and the Detroit Tigers are giving every indication that the No. 1 pick in the 2018 draft will pitch somewhere before the year is over.
+DETROIT (AP) No. 1 overall pick Casey Mize agreed Monday to a minor league contract with the Detroit Tigers that includes a $7.5 million signing bonus, the highest for any drafted player since 2011.

-The Tigers announced Mize’s deal Monday, before their afternoon game against Oakland.
-Detroit didn’t go into much detail about its plan for Mize in 2018, but it certainly sounds as if he’ll pitch in the organization at some point soon.
+Detroit didn’t go into much detail about its 2018 plan for Mize, but it certainly sounds as if he’ll pitch in the organization at some point soon.

 ”We pretty much know what we’re going to do,” said Scott Pleis, the team’s director of amateur scouting. ”We’re going to figure that out – how many innings, how that’s going to work out, when he’s going to do it.
 So all the stuff will be mapped out.”